A. Pillar 3 Disclosure

 6. Market Risk

-The Executive Committee believes that Polygon’s market risks, which include the potential effects of a long term downturn in financial markets and foreign currency exchange risk, would not have a direct material effect on Polygon due to its funding relationship with the Funds.
+The Executive Committee believes that Polygon’s market risk, which include the potential effects of a long term downturn in financial markets and foreign currency exchange risk, would not have a direct material effect on Polygon as it does not take proprietary positions.

 7. Regulatory Capital

-The LLP is a relatively small firm with a simple operational infrastructure.
-The LLP’s market risk is mainly limited to foreign exchange risk on its foreign currency cash balances.
-In addition, the LLP is subject to credit risk on management and performance fees receivable from the Funds.
-The LLP follows the standardised approach to market risk and the simplified standard approach to credit risk.
-The LLP is subject to the Fixed Overhead Requirement and is not required to calculate operational risk capital though it considers this as part of its process to identify the level of risk based capital required
+Polygon is a relatively small firm with a simple operational infrastructure.
+Polygon’s market risk is mainly limited to foreign exchange risk on its foreign currency cash balances.
+In addition, Polygon is subject to credit risk on management and performance fees receivable from Affiliates.
+Polygon follows the standardised approach to market risk and the simplified standard approach to credit risk.
+Polygon is subject to the Fixed Overhead Requirement and is not required to calculate operational risk capital though it considers this as part of its process to identify the level of risk-based capital required.

 Polygon is a BIPRU firm for the purposes of the FCA’s capital requirements rules and, as such, its minimum capital requirement is the greatest of:

-The LLP’s capital requirements for regulatory purposes as at the year ended 31 December 2017 is summarised as follows:
+Polygon’s capital requirements for regulatory purposes as at the year ended 31 December 2019 is summarised as follows:

-As at 31 December 2017 the LLP’s regulatory capital requirement is $4,856 and the LLP’s regulatory capital of $8,515 exceeds the minimum capital requirement by $3,659.
-As such, the LLP’s regulatory capital exceeds its regulatory capital requirement by 175%.
+As at 31 December 2019, Polygon’s regulatory capital requirement is $4,749 and Polygon’s regulatory capital of $8,515 exceeds the minimum capital requirement by $3,766.
+As such, Polygon’s regulatory capital exceeds its regulatory capital requirement by 179%.

 Items omitted from the Pillar 3 Disclosures